 This site will look much better in a browser that supports web standards, but all information is accessible to any browser or Internet device.

-Current forms and other tax information are available at the Departmentís website at: www.hawaii.gov/tax.
-On Oahu, forms may be ordered by calling the Departmentís Forms Request Line at: 587-7572.
-Persons who are not calling from Oahu, may call: 1-800-222-7572 (toll-free) to receive forms by mail or by fax.
+Other forms and tax information may be downloaded from the Department's website at www.hawaii.gov/tax.
+On Oahu, forms may be ordered by calling the Department's Forms Request Line at 587-7572.
+Persons who are not calling from Oahu may call 1-800-222-7572 to receive forms by mail or fax.